rabbitmq/rabbitmq-website/site/kubernetes/using-rabbitmq-cluster-operator.md

 ## <a id='find' class='anchor' href='#find'>Find Your RabbitmqCluster Service Name and Admin Credentials</a>

-If an app is deployed in the same Kubernetes cluster as RabbitMQ, you can use the RabbitmqCluster Service name and admin credentials to connect that app to RabbitMQ.
+If an app is deployed in the same Kubernetes cluster as RabbitMQ, the RabbitmqCluster Service name and admin credentials can be used to connect such app to RabbitMQ.
 The steps required to make that connection can vary greatly by deployment and are beyond the scope of this documentation.